kedacore/keda/README.md

 > Note: The first time you run the container it will take some time to build and install the tooling.
 The image will be cached so this is only required the first time.

-## Building
+## Building: Locally directly
-This project is using [Operator SDK framework](https://github.com/operator-framework/operator-sdk) v0.11.0.
+This project is using [Operator SDK framework](https://github.com/operator-framework/operator-sdk), make sure you have installed the right version.
+To check the current version used for KEDA check the `RELEASE_VERSION` in file [tools/build-tools.Dockerfile](https://github.com/kedacore/keda/blob/master/tools/build-tools.Dockerfile).

 ```bash
 git clone git@github.com:kedacore/keda.git